networknt/light-doc/content/tutorial/rest/openapi/petstore/generate.md

 draft: false
 ---

-We have [light-codegen][] to support project scaffolding for all the frameworks provided by light platform.
-We believe that for enterprise scale and microservices, you have to adopt [design first][].
-There are numeric ways to use light-codegen and here we are just using it as command line cli tool.
+We have built [light-codegen][] to support project scaffolding for all the frameworks provided by the light platform.
+We believe that in order to build scalable enterprise applications and microservices, you have to adopt a [design first][] methodology.
+There are numerous ways to use light-codegen but for the purposes of this tutorial, we are using it as a command line tool.

-This project will be updated constantly when a new version of light-4j framework is released or any updates in [light-codegen][].
+This project will be updated periodically when a new version of the light-4j framework is released or if any updates are made to [light-codegen][].
 Both [swagger petstore][] and [openapi petstore][] projects are our test beds for [light-rest-4j][].

-Here is the command line to generate this project from model-config directory.
-It assumes that you have light-example-4j cloned in the same working directory and petstore directory is removed or renamed.
-If you have changed the specification and want to regenerate the project, it is better to generate into another folder and then do a full text comparison to merge the new project into the old project.
+Here is the command to generate this project from the model-config directory.
+It assumes that you have light-example-4j cloned to the same working directory and that the petstore directory is moved or renamed.
+If you have changed the specification and want to regenerate the project, it is better to generate it into another folder and then do a full-text comparison to merge the new project into the old project.

 ```
 cd ~/networknt